ALive-research/Slicer-Liver/Docs/adr/0023-unified-gui-stage-workflow.md

-Module names changed during the v2.0 scope discussion: existing `LiverSegments/` (Couinaud-territory module) is renamed to `VascularTerritories/`; a new `LiverSegmentation/` module hosts TotalSegmentator + MONAILabel + Kumar-Oram orchestration. `Modeling/` is dropped as a top-level module — Poisson Surface Reconstruction (PSR) ships as a Superbuild external project exposed to Python.
+Module names changed during the v2.0 scope discussion: existing `LiverSegments/` (Couinaud-territory module) is renamed to `VascularTerritories/`; a new `LiverSegmentation/` module hosts TotalSegmentator + Kumar-Oram orchestration. `Modeling/` is dropped as a top-level module — Poisson Surface Reconstruction (PSR) ships as a Superbuild external project exposed to Python.